ryane/dotfiles/README.md

 ### tmux-osx.conf

 Some OSX specific settings for tmux.
-Loading it depends on a shell alias for tmux.
-See https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard/issues/8#issuecomment-4134987 and https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard/issues/8#issuecomment-4139742
+Loading it depends on a shell script in the path before the actual tmux binary.
+See https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard/issues/8#issuecomment-4134987

 ### vimrc

 ### zshenv

 ### zshrc

+### zsh